Logarithmic Gromov-Witten theory with expansions: Virtual semistable reduction

 \begin{proposition} Given any two moduli spaces $\Kbar_\Gamma^\lambda(X)$ and $\Kbar_\Gamma^\mu(X)$ of transverse stable maps to expansions and a logarithmic modification

 pushforward identifies the virtual classes. \end{proposition}

 \begin{remark} Since common refinements of subdivisions exist, the collection of logarithmic modifications of $\Kbar^\lambda_\Gamma(X)$ forms an inverse system.
-As a consequence of the proposition, there is a well-defined virtual class in the group $\varprojlim_\lambda A_\star(\Kbar^\lambda_\Gamma(X),\mathbb Q)$, where the inverse limit is taken under proper pushforward maps, see for instance~\cite{Alu05} for a discussion of such inverse limit Chow groups. \end{remark}
+As a consequence of the proposition, there is a well-defined virtual class in the group $\varprojlim_\lambda A_\star(\Kbar^\lambda_\Gamma(X),\mathbb Q)$, where the inverse limit is taken under proper pushforward maps, see~\cite{Alu05} for a discussion of such inverse limit Chow groups.
+Note that the inverse limit is the logarithmic Chow \textit{homology} groups~\cite{Bar18}, rather the much smaller direct limit Chow cohomology groups examined in~\cite{MPS20}. \end{remark}